Employer’s Guide to Safeguarding & PREVENT

 If a student discloses anything that gives you a reason to suspect that they may be at risk of harm, you should:

-- Reassure the student that they have done the right thing
+- Reassure the apprentice that they have done the right thing

-- Record what the student said, using their words where possible.
+- Record what the apprentice said, using their words where possible.
 Sign and date the record.

 - Inform the Safeguarding team at BCE as soon as possible and pass on the written record